 The Akron Series in Poetry was founded to bring to the public writers who speak in original and compelling voices.
 Each year, The University of Akron Press offers the Akron Poetry Prize, a competition open to all poets writing in English.
 The winning poet receives $1,500 and publication of his, her, or their book.
 The final selection will be made by a nationally prominent poet.
 The final judge for 2017 is Oliver de la Paz.
 Other manuscripts may also be considered for publication in the series.

 Guidelines for Submission

 1. Manuscripts must be a total length of at least 48 pages and no longer than 90 pages.
 Individual poems may have appeared in chapbooks or literary magazines, but we are unable to consider collections that have been previously published as a full-length volume.
 Translations are not eligible.

 2. Manuscripts must not include identifying information, but should have a title page, and may include an acknowledgments page listing poems previously published in periodicals (if applicable).
 Please do not submit manuscripts that have the author's name on each page, or any biographical information.
-Manuscripts will go to the final judge without identifying information.
+Manuscripts will go to the judge without identifying information.
 Be sure that your Submittable account reflects your updated contact information, as we will use this information when contacting you.

 4. An entry fee of $25 is required for each manuscript submission, and will be collected through Submittable.

 6. Intimate friends, relatives, current and former students of the final judge (students in an academic, degree-conferring program or its equivalent), and current faculty, staff, students, and alumni of the University of Akron or the Northeast Ohio MFA Program (NEOMFA) are not eligible to enter the Akron Poetry Prize competition.